kentaroi/eleventy-plugin-clean/README.md

 ## Usage

-eleventy-plugin-clean does not delete files which were not generated from Eleventy or had been generated before the installation of the plugin.
+eleventy-plugin-clean does not delete files which were not written by Eleventy or had been created before the installation of the plugin.

 Therefore, you may want to clean the `output` directory once before using it.
 ```bash